CompOmics/compomics.github.io/peptide-shaker/_posts/2015-09-30-peptideshakercli.md

                            identification files.
                            Example: "c:\search_parameters.par".

-(*) Not mandatory if these files are part of a zip file input with the identification files. (from v0.36.0)
+(*) Not mandatory if these files are part of a zip file input with the identification files.
 ```

 **Optional gene annotation parameter**